robertvokac/time-calc/Readme.md

 ### Smileys

 Progress in square, circle or batteries is represented also by smileys (only, if the widget is hovered by mouse cursor):
+ * smileys can be colored or white-black (can be set in configuration)

 * ? ... face screaming in fear ... less than 6.25%
 * ? ... pouting face ... less than 12.5%